-ACS Award In Analytical Chemistry
+ACS Award in Analytical Chemistry

-In 1969, he joined the faculty at the University of Georgia as an assistant professor.
-He was promoted to associate professor in 1975.
-Since 1977, he has been a chemistry professor at the University of Minnesota.
+Van Duyne has published some 250 articles in scholarly books and journals and has served on the advisory boards of several publications including the Journal of Physical Chemistry, Accounts of Chemical Research, and Annual Reviews of Physical Chemistry.

-Among Carr's honors are the Benedetti-Pichler Award, which he received in 1990 from the American Microchemical Society; the Eastern Analytical Symposium Award in Analytical Chemistry in 1993; and the ACS Award in Chromatography in 1996.
+Van Duyne is the recipient of numerous awards and honors.
+For example, he was elected to the American Academy of Arts & Sciences and was recognized with the Earle K. Plyler Prize for Molecular Spectroscopy, the L’Oreal Art & Science of Color Prize, a National Science Foundation Creativity Extension Award, and the Ellis R. Lippincott Award.

-Carr will deliver the award address before the Division of Analytical Chemistry.
+Van Duyne will present the award address before the Division of Analytical Chemistry at the fall ACS national meeting in Boston.

 Join the conversation